 - An echocardiogram will be performed to diagnose the severity of your aortic stenosis

 - You will consult with a TAVR cardiologist

 - You are required to see two cardiac surgeons as required by the FDA

 - A cardiac angiogram will be performed at our cardiac catheterization lab

 - We will take a CT scan of your chest, abdomen, and pelvis

 - Additional testing may be required, as deemed necessary by your heart team

 As with any procedure, the TAVR procedure has risks.
 The risk varies by patient, depending on medical conditions and body make-up.
 Some risks with TAVR include, but are not limited to, reaction to anesthesia, death, stroke, damage to the artery used for insertion of the valve, major bleeding, and contrast induced kidney injury.
 In addition, in the United States there is only data on the first five years on the longevity of the valve’s function.
 Though we expect these valves to last as long as their surgical counterparts, we cannot say this with complete confidence until we have the data.
 Up to five years, the data is similar to surgical valves as expected.

-The TAVR coordinators at Providence Medical Group can assist you.
-The team has two dedicated TAVR coordinators available to answer your questions.
+Our dedicated TAVR coordinators are available to answer your questions.